 A week later, I found out that she had reported me to our manager for “not knowing the side effects to basic medications.”
 She did this sort of extrapolation with a number of things that are neither here nor there, but the whole process was traumatizing.
 I never made any medication errors, had any patient complaints, or had any safety reports filed against me.
 My orientation was going well up until this last preceptor, who assumed the worst of me and made me feel new (which I was) and inadequate.

 The anxiety caused by this experience shaped me more than any other in terms of my overall confidence as a nurse.
 I was unemployed for five months and felt so inadequate that I seriously considered another career.
 The next person who hired me considered it a “risk,” but a few months into the job said that it was one of the greatest choices he’d made as a supervisor.
 When he hired me he told me, “I don’t believe that a person can be judged by any single experience.”
-Having someone believe in me went miles for my confidence, and helped quell the large amount of anxiety I had developed from my previous experience.
+Having someone believe in me went miles for my confidence, and helped quell a large amount of anxiety I had developed from my previous experience.
 No amount of time can entirely erase the anxiety that getting fired instilled in me, but now it’s a part of me and I can use my experience to prevent others from going through what I did.

 Report Sticklers: “Did you prepare their paperwork?
 What were you doing all night?”
 We’ve all worked with nurses we hate giving report to.
 Their consistently negative mood, hyper-criticism, and lack of empathy filled me with anxiety the moment I’d find out I would be giving report to them.
 No one is advocating you be ill-prepared for report, but there are professional ways to conduct yourself that help foster a good patient handoff.
 Searching for opportunities to make people feel bad about the work they did during their shift is not productive, even if such intentions are subconscious.
 I’ve received my fair share of terrible reports, but I always looked to understand why things were left undone or incomplete because I know just how crazy things can get.
 No one should go into a report feeling anxious about the person they’re giving it to, and no one should go home fuming over how terrible they were made to feel.

 This list could be longer, and it’s different for every person.
 But the common theme is that we all go through experiences that cause us anxiety as nurses, and this anxiety becomes a part of who we are; all we can do is try our best to use it to better ourselves and prevent the same types of experiences from producing unnecessary anxiety in our colleagues.
-For me, these negative experiences almost made me leave the field; instead I acknowledged and grew from them.
+For me, these negative experiences almost made me leave the field; instead, I acknowledged and grew from them.
 You face unavoidable anxieties too, but don’t let them define the nurse or person you’ll be to your next new colleague, preceptee, patient, whoever.
 That part is totally up to you.